sdavidsson90/blogdown_ssd90/content/english/about.md

 **Who am I?**

 I'm a data analyst with a background in social science.
-I'm especially interested in combining these two, and apply my data science skills to societal problems and decision-making in the public sector.
+I'm especially interested in using data science to support decision-making in the public sector.

 **What is this?**